semper-ad-fundum/vangelis/README.md

 # Design principles
 Natural caves are challenging as it comes to communications due to irregular cavity shapes, presence of water and general difficulty of installing any kind of equipment in an environment where everything has to be carried on human's back over hundreds of meters vertically.
 There are numerous existing solutions, each with its own challenges:

-* Wired telephone is a reliable solution, however poses a significant investment due to the above challenges, plus it is easily damaged in confined or gravel passages.
+* Wired telephone is a reliable solution, however poses a significant investment due to the above challenges, plus it is easily damaged in confined passages, boulder chokes, gravel etc.
 * [Through-the-earth radio communications](https://en.wikipedia.org/wiki/Through-the-earth_mine_communications) using very low radio frequencies (HeyPhone, Nikola, CaveLink) are the most popular _ad-hoc_ communications solution during cave rescue or expeditions .
 Obtaining a reliable link at depths below hundreds of meters however is a lottery as many factors from geology to weather impact attenuation even at  low frequencies.
 * Underground communication links based on radio repeaters was discussed at least since 2014[^1]. _Sybet_ came up with industrial solution [SPELLCOM](https://sybet.eu/batnode/)  using radio repeaters to relay voice communications over underground cavities.